Master of Physician Assistant

 Yes.
 Accepted students are subject to a criminal background check and drug screen preceding orientation.
 Should the background check or drug screen yield any undisclosed and/or disqualifying information, the offer of admission may be revoked.

-No. The PA Program does not accept transfer students from other PA Programs and all students must have a bachelor’s degree or higher from a regionally accredited college or university in the United States prior to starting the PA Program.
+No. The PA Program does not accept transfer students from other PA Programs, and all students must have a bachelor’s degree or higher from a regionally accredited college or university in the United States before starting the PA Program.
 The PA Program does not allow course credit for experiential learning.

 How should Volunteer hours be entered if they are Patient Care Experience?